shuojiangliu/PowerServe/README.md

 ~~For CPU-only execution, only `Models For CPU` is required.
 For NPU execution, both `Models For CPU` and `Models For NPU` is required.~~

-Take llama3.1-8b-instruct model as example, the structure of model folder:
+Take llama3.1-8b-instruct model as example, the final structure of the workspace folder should be:
 ```shell
 -- models                       # Level-1 dir, where server search different models and CLI search for runtime configurations
     -- hparams.json                 # Hyper params, containing #threads, #batch_size and sampler configurations.